Welcome to Willow Corner!

 Anna Harvey

-Anna Harvey has been involved with the disability and neurodiversity community for over a decade and has dedicated her volunteer work, education, and employment to the community.
-In the United States of America she worked for the TEACCH Autism Program and Vanderbilt’s Treatment and Research Institute for Autism Spectrum Disorder.
-She has experience working with autistic people from ages 3-60, being involved in researching paediatric screening assessment tools, supporting autistic college students, and working at a 24/7 adult care facility.
-Through all of her work she believes early identification and understanding is essential to the well-being of neurodivergent people.
-She is dedicated to supporting neurodivergent kids and their families to not only accept but to celebrate and honour their neurodivergence.
+I have been involved with the disability and neurodiversity community for over a decade and have dedicated volunteer work, education, and employment to the community.
+In the United States of America I worked for the TEACCH Autism Program and Vanderbilt’s Treatment and Research Institute for Autism Spectrum Disorder.
+I have experience working with autistic people from ages 3-60, being involved in researching paediatric screening assessment tools, supporting autistic college students, and working at a 24/7 adult care facility.
+Through all of my work I believe early identification and understanding is essential to the well-being of neurodivergent people.
+I am dedicated to supporting neurodivergent kids and their families to not only accept but to celebrate and honour their neurodivergence.

 Cathy Robson